1. What is the Hazardous Waste Surcharge fee?

-5. I use acetone (or any solvent) on disposable rags and throw them out when they are dry, is this proper disposal method?
+5. I use solvents on rags and throw them out when they are dry, is this proper disposal method?

 Do not use disposable shop rags in certain processes at your facility.
 If you do use disposable rags and they are contaminated, they must be stored and disposed of as hazardous waste.
 To avoid this problem contracting with a uniform/shop towel service may be a better option, for limiting your liability.
 Contracting with a company that will supply you with clean rags on a regular basis may be expensive, but it will save you money in potential fines for improper disposal of hazardous waste.
 These contractors are permitted by state and local agencies to process/wash the rags, which are considered a recyclable item.
 Used rags should be placed into a closed-lid container, which is properly labeled for the rag service.
 They will then pick up and launder the rags.
 Make sure that you receive receipts, which will serve as your documentation.
 Keep all receipts for a minimum of three years.
 Do not mix rags together with different wastes in the same storage container, they may be reactive to one another and become a fire hazard.

 6. What containers need to have labels?